 If your laptop is anywhere close to a good ergonomic position for your hands, then it's nowhere near the best spot for a Zoom meeting.
 Get some big books.
 Get some giant board game boxes.
 Prop that sucker up.
 Use big coffee table books or something else heavy, so you won't get as much wobble.
 Don't use empty cardboard boxes.

 Where do you want the camera pointing?
 Get it to sit just above eye level.

 Good lighting cures (most) ills

-MacBook Air webcam footage looks especially bad in low-light situations.
-Lots of other laptop webcams are like that, too.
+Low-res webcam signals look especially bad in low-light situations.
+Even higher-res cameras benefit from lots of light.
 That's why movie and TV sets and professional photography are flooded with giant lights.
 You don't need all that, but a good source of natural sunlight is an easy and inexpensive way to drastically improve your webcam shot.
 Face the window, don't put your back to it.
 You want the camera to see the light from the window, not the window itself.

 If natural light isn't available, don't spend a ton on a fancy light setup.
-Thisand includes an 8-inch ring light, a tripod to mount it on and phone clip as well.
+This set from UBeesize is under $35 and includes an 8-inch ring light, a tripod to mount it on and phone clip as well.
 Many people at CNET use this setup or something similar for remote work.

 Know the Macs with a better webcam

 Among current MacBooks, the M1 MacBook Air and 13-inch M2 MacBook Pro both have that old 720p webcam.
 But the MacBook Pro 14 and Pro 16 have excellent 1080p cameras, along with the 2021 24-inch M1 iMac and the 2022 M2 MacBook Air.
 Previously, you could only find that in the discontinued $5,000-and-up iMac Pro and 27-inch iMac.
 The M2 MacBook Air is the biggest game-changer, if you ask me, as it has an excellent 1080p webcam, and is just a great all-around laptop.